Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Background

 \subsection{GPUs and the CUDA programming model}

 CUDA is the hardware and software architecture that enables NVIDIA GPUs to execute programs written in C, C++, OpenCL and other languages \cite{CUDA42}.

 A CUDA program instantiates a \textit{host} code running on the CPU and a \textit{kernel} code running on the GPU.
 The kernel code runs according to the Single Program Multiple Threads (SPMT) execution model across a set of parallel threads.
 The threads are executed in groups of 32, called \textit{warps}.
-As a warp only has a single instruction fetch/decode unit, each instruction in the execution path is issued to all the threads in the warp.
-However, if one or more threads have a different execution path, execution divergence occurs.
+If one or more threads have a different execution path, execution divergence occurs.
 The different paths will then be serialized, negatively impacting the performance.

 The threads are further organized into thread \textit{blocks} and \textit{grids} of thread blocks: \begin{itemize} \item A thread executes an instance of the kernel.
 It has a unique thread ID within its thread block, along with registers and private memory. \item A thread block is a set of threads executing the same kernel which can share data through \textit{shared memory} and perform barrier synchronization which ensures that all threads within that block reach the same instruction before continuing.
 It has a unique block ID within its grid. \item A grid is an array of thread blocks executing the same kernel.
 All the threads of the grid can also read inputs, and write results to \textit{global memory}. \end{itemize}